 About the Podcast Team

 Judith Rosenbaum is Executive Director of the Jewish Women’s Archive.
 An educator, historian, and writer, Judith served for nearly a decade as JWA’s Director of Public History and Director of Education.
 She earned a BA in History from Yale University and a PhD in American Studies from Brown University.
+Her writing has been published in Tablet, the Forward, Huffington Post, and elsewhere.
 Judith has taught and lectured widely at institutions including Brown University, Boston University, Hebrew College, and Gann Academy, and she also serves on the faculty of the Bronfman Youth Fellowships.
 Judith is an avid podcast listener, a second-generation Jewish feminist, and the mother of twins.

 Our theme music is “We Are Androgynous” by Girls in Trouble.